NCFHP Financial Specialist / Community Development Specialist II

 Knowledge, Skills and Abilities / Competencies

-- Ability to interpret and apply rules, regulations, standards and policies applicable to programs
+- Competence to interpret and apply rules, regulations, standards and policies applicable to programs.

 Minimum Education and Experience Requirements